cuga-rajal/supercar_plus/README.md

 impact and simplifies car scripting compared to previous versions.
 If you are using a version older than 2.0 we recommend updating.

-The major changes from version 1.x are
+The major changes from version 1.x are:

 	1) Overall process to add car scripts to a new car is much simpler than before
     2) Separate wheel scripts are no longer needed (but it supports old wheel scripts)
     3) A new wheel configurator provides a menu-driven wheel setup without requiring hand-editing
     4) Racecar features and animation controllers were moved to separate scripts